gerritjvv/pjson/README.md

 ```

-## Benchmarks
+## Benchmark 1 (Lazy minimum parsing)

+The aim is to see how fast I can pass a message to a library,
+do the bare minimum parsing and return back a result.
+This benchmark is not fair to the non lazy libraries but does show a practical example where in practice you almost never acess 100% of a message.

+I'll release some more benchmarks that show different use cases.

 To run your own benchmarks use ```lein perforate```.
 The run takes some time, you might want to comment out the slower ones to speed up the process.

 Using criterium and JVM 1.7 b60 and Charset "ISO-8859-1"

-Note:

-The benchmarks use the default lazy parsing of both boon and pjson.
-PJSON takes less than half

 ### Summary